This is a (hopefully) simple guideline about dressing and preparing for cold weather riding, randonneuring, and commuting.

 No matter what you choose, however, wear two pairs of socks when you try them on, and thereby size them larger than your summer shoes.
 If you can wiggle your toes with two pairs of socks in there, you won't have to battle numbness.

-Socks?
 Wool, please.
 Calf-length wool socks help leg warmers work better, also.
 Not too thick... bulk doesn't always equal warmth... technical, thin wool socks work really well, and stay up while you ride.

-Gloves?
 Aside from incorporation of a summer glove for specific padding, I have tried a LOT of different gloves from a LOT of different manufacturers.

-The mitts on top of the glove shells and wool base gloves take me down to single digits.
+The mitts on top of the glove shells on top of wool base gloves take me down to single digits.
 The best thing about this triple layer system, it's perfect for midwestern winter days that start with a pre-dawn temperature of 12 and then heat up to nearly 50.
 I can add or subtract layers as needed as the day plays out, and each individual layer isn't a hassle to store in a back pocket or in a bag.
 There are many, many lobster claw gloves and winter gloves that are quite good - but many of them have a narrow temperature range.
-Layering gives you a wider temperature range, more versatility, and it's generally a cheaper option.
+Layering gives you a wider temperature range, more versatility, and it's generally a cheaper option overall.

 Note on geared bikes with regards to gloves:

 Depending on your bicycle, specifically if you run gears or not, you might want to consider your glove choices.
 Many, smartly, use a single-speed bike in the winter to cut down on maintenance - so you can wear ridiculous mitts, and not have to worry about fumbling with shifters.
 Just make sure you don't buy something so thick that you can't use your brake levers!
 On the other side of this coin, I've worn mitts and still managed to manipulate STI shifters, so it IS possible.
 Keep the tags on, and your receipt, and take a test ride: can you shift?
+Can you brake?
 Then decide.
 It might be a good time to, cost considered, think about a winter-specific bike.
 If you find yourself riding and commuting in winter, keep your body comfortable first - then fuss over equipment.
 Single speed or fixxie being one extreme, yes... but consider bar-end shifters, or down tube shifters: either of those can be manipulated with minimal digital dexterity - so when your hands are all wrapped up, you can still move the shifter.

-HEAD: Again, circulation can be a problem -- but it's not as pronounced as with hands and feet.
+Again, circulation can be a problem -- but it's not as pronounced as with hands and feet.
 Still, trying to jam your summer helmet over layers of winter headgear can potentially cause discomfort, at the very least - and could cause "head chills".
 Everyone knows, most of your body heat escapes through your head.
-Again, layering can be very effective here.
+Layering can be very effective here.
 In most cases, I don't need to cover my ears until it's below 45 degrees.
 Below that, safety, ear canal health, and comfort dictate when the ears should be covered.
 I start simple, but always usually end up with a two-layer system.
-There are many companies, cycling specific companies, that make good head covers of varying material.
+There are many companies, cycling-specific companies, that make good head covers of varying material.
 Start with a thin layer, for helmet fit concerns.
 Make sure it's a wicking fabric, and maybe has some extra thickness at the ear level.
 Then, top it with a cycling cap - if you can find them stretchy, or sized - go big, again.
 Why?
 Well, it's an extra layer - and if the temperatures rise you can lose the ear protection and still have something covering your noggin.
-Second, the visor helps tremendously with the low sun angle of winter, and keeps cold wind from hitting you squarely in the eyes.
+Second, the visor of a cycling cap helps tremendously with the low sun angle of winter, and keeps cold wind from hitting you squarely in the eyes.
 If it rains or snows, all the better.
 I seldom ride without a cycling cap, even in summer.
 In winter, a wool cap is very nice if you can swing it.
 The single layer over the ears is good enough down to probably the 25 degree range.
 Below that, another layer is needed.
 I use a thin balaclava from Craft, as opposed to a thick, insulated mega-balaclava, or neoprene mask.
 Again, the layering, and getting everything under the helmet.
-I wear that underneath the aforementioned ear-covering layer, and then the cap again.
+I wear the balaclava underneath the aforementioned ear-covering layer, and then the cap again.
 The thin balaclava underneath it all works quite well, mainly because now my neck is covered - and the garment extends down under the collar of my jersey/jacket.
 Keeping wind off the neck shields and insulates the carotid arteries, keeping the head warmer in the process.
 This solution usually takes me into the single digits with ease.
 Below that I have a rather large PolarMax (another textile company) fleece-lined balaclava: this is pulled over the entire mix, adding an outer shell.
 Honestly, even at zero degrees F, it is sometimes too much - so I reserve that outer layer for when it's really windy.

 To avoid helmet fit problems, I have another neck shield in the form of an acrylic pullover collar - think of it as a scarf that's been sewn into a tube.
 You can even make your own from an old scarf.
 It sometimes takes the place of the larger, outer balaclava - but it's thick, fleecy, and can be pulled up to cover the nose and mouth.
 While I sometimes find it difficult to breathe, or find myself feeling slightly claustrophobic, just shielding your mouth and chin makes a big difference when it's really cold.

 Tights?
 Indeed... below freezing, for me.
 And, I use the same layering strategy I've described everywhere else on the body.
 With the same leg warmers and summer shorts for padding, I pull over a pair of PolarMax acrylic tights.
 They are thin, allow movement, and add an amazing amount of warmth.
 Wool here?
 Well, probably -- if I could afford it.
 I've yet to add wool tights to my arsenal, but I'm told they work marvelously - and honestly if I was riding in a 40 degree rain, I'd REALLY want them.
-There is nothing else that works are well when it's wet, and it's got a very wide temperature range - so, say on brevet, you won't find yourself stopping to re-arrange layers every 15 degrees of temperature rise/fall.
-The PolarMax tights, leg warmers and shorts - with those nice long socks - works perfectly right down to about 15 degrees.
+WOOL: There is nothing else that works as well when it's wet, and it's got a very wide temperature range - so, say on brevet, you won't find yourself stopping to re-arrange layers every 15 degrees of temperature rise/fall.
+The PolarMax tights, leg warmers and shorts - with those nice long socks - work perfectly right down to about 15 degrees.
 Below that, I can start to feel my knees wonder what happened... so I add - yes - another layer.
 This time, these are over-sized (for the same circulation reasons outlined before) outer-layer tights, cycling specific.
-This is where cycling-specific marketing goes the other way: opposed to gloves and shoes, there are a lot of good cycling tights that can go really cold.
+This is where cycling-specific marketing goes the other way: opposed to gloves and shoes, there are a lot of good cycling tights available that can go really cold.
 I bought a modest pair, and use those over the top of the PolarMax thin tights, summer shorts, leg warmers and all.
 With those layers, I've been down to almost minus-10 F without problems.

 For the most part, when it's cold and you are planning on riding below freezing, it's time to make some purchases beyond just arm warmers, perhaps.
 That's, at least, the road I took.
+Interestingly, you may find your arms working as heat-exchangers - so bulking up your arms may actually prove detrimental, even in single-digits.
+Protect from the obvious concerns of frostbite by keeping your skin covered - but you may find you don't need to worry too awful much about your arms unless it's raining, where a jacket takes over anyways.

 More notes on SWEAT, and heat control:

-Therein lies the goal of all this: starting at the core, proper dressing and layering will keep your internal organs toasty.
+The goal of all this: starting at the core, proper dressing and layering will keep your internal organs toasty.
 Excess heat spreads to your limbs and extremities: keep it there with smart layering at your arms, legs, head, feet, hands and you'll survive any winter activity.
 Keep yourself warm, dry, and if you start having the shivers or things go numb WITHOUT circulation to blame, get back inside, thaw out carefully, drink something warm, rest up.
 Frostbite takes many toes and fingers with it every year - be smart, and always listen to your body.

-The bicycle itself, no worries.
 Generally speaking, everything that works at 80 degrees will still work at minus-40.... unless water gets into it and freezes, that is.
-Again, single-speed bicycles sometimes have the upper hand here.
+Again, single-speed bicycles often times have the upper hand here.
 For good reason, maintenance and shifting isn't a concern - staying warm, and not having any mechanical worries is.
-SO, before you pull your summer race bike down and hit the cold highways, make some notes, and changes if needed.
+SO, before you pull your summer race bike down and hit the cold highways, make some notes and changes if needed.

 Realistically, there's no reason your regular road bike wouldn't work just because it's cold.